-We Zebras also have to give ourselves needed rest and self care and not think ourselves unmotivated, lazy, or klutzy.
+We Zebras also have to give ourselves needed rest and self-care and not think ourselves unmotivated, lazy, or klutzy.
 I no longer feel guilty about the naps I have always needed.
 It can be a struggle to get your friends, family, and work associates to understand too.

-I hope that I have helped at least a few readers to understand Ehlers-Danlos Syndrome - if not for your own good, perhaps that of a friend or relative.
+I hope that I have helped at least a few readers to understand Ehlers-Danlos Syndrome, if not for your own good, perhaps that of a friend or relative.

 Update: More Research Being Done, Clearer Standards Set

-The criteria for determining the different kinds of EDS have become more clear and clinical.
-And the number of types have grown from 6 to 13.
+The criteria for determining the different kinds of EDS have become more clear and more clinical.
+And the number of types has grown from 6 to 13.
 There is also more information to help tell the difference between Hypermobility Syndrome (HMS) and Hypermobility Ehlers-Danlos Syndrome (hEDS).

 Statistics show that EDS is much more common than previously thought, but it is still considered a rare genetic disease.